Frequently Asked Questions

 - Briefly assess and initially address positive screens.
 See the SEEK Guidelines and Responses to Barriers for guidance.

 It’s not necessary, but OK if they would both like to complete it.
-This raises the possibility of differing responses, and addressing them in both.
+This raises the possibility of differing responses and addressing them in both.

 The SEEK PQ-R / PQ-Re can be completed by any primary caregiver who lives with the child.
 We do not suggest giving it to a caregiver who has limited or intermittent responsibility for a child.
-The intent is to probe possible problems in the child's regular home environment.
+The intent is to probe potential problems in the child's regular home environment.

 A screen is just a screen.
 A brief assessment should help clarify whether this was falsely positive.
 Be careful not to convey a diagnosis, for example, of depression.
 Further evaluation should clarify that.